howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 <Instruction>

-Again, in the `components` directory, go ahead and create a new file called `LinkList.js` and add the following code:
+Again, in the `components` directory, go ahead and create a new file called `LinkList.js`.
+Then add the following code:

 ```js(path=".../hackernews-react-apollo/src/components/LinkList.js")
 import React, { Component } from 'react'